alonitac/DevOpsBootcampUPES24/README.md

 First, please complete the course [Onboarding tutorial](tutorials/onboarding.md).

-Now review the 3 tutorials below about linux fundamentals and answer the corresponding quiz.
+Review the 3 tutorials below about linux fundamentals and answer the corresponding quiz.
-When done, please complete and submit the [Linux Mini Project](https://github.com/exit-zero-academy/LinuxMiniProject), **before the bootcamp begins**.
+When done, please **complete and submit** the [Linux Mini Project](https://github.com/exit-zero-academy/LinuxMiniProject), **before** the bootcamp begins.

 <table width="100%">